ProdigyPNP/PNP-Website/docs/bookmarklets/hack-levels.md

 ---
 sidebar_position: 2
 title: "[Hack] Set Level"
-description: "Set your Prodigy level"
+description: "Set your Prodigy level"100
 ---

 Bookmarklet to set your level to 100: